MikhaD/nixos-config/modules/home-manager/tmux/README.md

 This section shows the current tmux session name with a tmux icon before it.

 #### 2: Window List
 This section shows the list of windows in the current session, styled to look like tabs.
-The current window is highlighted in the color specified by `prompt.color` (default is the classic tmux green).
+The current window is highlighted in the colors specified by `prompt.color` and `prompt.background` (defaults are black text on the classic tmux green background).

 #### 3: System Info
 This section can be configured to show various system information, provided by custom scripts included by this module should they be enabled.